 Evidence

-To be listed on the NHS Business Services Authority Prescription Services listing on May 1st 2022, IQoro have gone through a meticulous evaluation.
-Both effectiveness and cost benefit has been evalutated and the evidence base includes:
+In order to be included on the NHS Business Services Authority Prescription Services (NHS BSA PS) listing in May 2022, IQoro was subject to a multi-year meticulous evaluation.
+Effectiveness, suitability for GP prescription and cost benefit were evaluated.

 • Scientific studies